-From “Rodham” by Curtis Sittenfeld to “Girls on the Line” by Aimie Runyan.
+From “Beezus and Ramona” by Beverly Cleary to “Fall of Poppies” by various authors.
 This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
 Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book doesn’t need to be … Continue reading TCL’s #6Degrees of Separation for September 5, 2020.
+A book doesn’t need to be … Continue reading TCL’s #6Degrees of Separation for May 1, 2021.

 Book Review for “The Last Night in London” by Karen White.
 Summary: "London, 1939.
 Beautiful and ambitious Eva Harlow and her American best friend, Precious Dubose, are trying to make their way as fashion models.
 When Eva falls in love with Graham St. John, an aristocrat and Royal Air Force pilot, she can’t believe her … Continue reading Precious Memories.

 Book Review for “The Social Graces” by Renée Rosen.
 Summary: "In the glittering world of Manhattan's upper crust, where wives turn a blind eye to husbands' infidelities, and women have few rights and even less independence, society is everything.
 The more celebrated the hostess, the more powerful the woman.
 And none is more powerful than … Continue reading We Will Walk Up the Avenue.